wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'demands virginal sacrifices',
     'searches for a long lost dwarven hold',
     'wants a legendary artifact',
-    'is worshipped like a god',
+    'is worshiped like a god',
   ];
    gen_data['earthmephitwants'] = [
     'deliver messages from their EARTH ELEMENTAL master',